 If you don’t have Apple Business Manager or Apple Content caching and you need the entire suite, plus Teams, this is probably the easiest way to get Office 365 Business Pro for Mac installed.

 Our GitHub Repo has two main scripts that help in this circumstance.

 These two scripts do the same thing.
-Once they are deployed onto the Mac, they attempt to download the installer package and then install it.
-The main benefit here is that you get additional flexibility about the installation process.
+Once they are deployed onto the Mac, they attempt to download the installer package and then install the Microsoft 365 Apps for Mac suite.
+The main benefit here is that you get additional flexibility with the installation process.

 This is a sample of some code from installOfficeBusinessPro.sh which will look for a local copy of the installer before downloading from the CDN servers.
 You would need to handle the downloading of the latest installer package regularly.
 We have an example script to do this here.

 localcopy="http://192.168.68.150/OfficeforMac/OfficeBusinessPro.pkg” weburl="https://go.microsoft.com/fwlink/?linkid=2009112" tempfile="/tmp/office.pkg" # # Check to see if we can access our local copy of Office # curl -s --connect-timeout 30 --retry 300 --retry-delay 60 -L -o $tempfile $localcopy if [ $? == 0 ]; then echo "$(date) | Local copy of $appname downloaded at $tempfile" else echo "$(date) | Couldn't find local copy of $appname, need to fetch from CDN" echo "$(date) | Downloading $appname from CDN" curl -s --connect-timeout 30 --retry 300 --retry-delay 60 -L -o $tempfile $weburl if [ $? == 0 ]; then echo "$(date) | Success" else echo "$(date) | Failure" exit 5 fi fi